Nandusasikumar1/Youtube-title-classification/README.md

 * Used nltk for performing text preprocessing and vectorization of text data
 * Used Randonforest classifier for bulding the model

+## If we input the title of a video the model will give the category of the video as output